Tibetan Spaniel

 Characteristics

-The average height at the withers of the Tibetan Spaniel is 25 centimeters.
-This makes him one of the small dog breeds.
-Its medium-length coat is characterized by silky topcoat and fine undercoat.
-It appears in all possible shades of color.
+The average height at the withers of the Tibetan Spaniel is 25 cm.
+This makes it one of the smaller dog breeds.
+Its medium-length coat is characterized by silky top coat and fine undercoat.
+It comes in all possible shades of color.

-His ears are of medium size and the head is rather small in relation to the body.
+The ears are medium sized and the head is rather small in relation to the body.
 Its weight should be between 4 and 7 kg.

-The nature of the Tibetan Spaniel is lively, friendly and self-confident.
-He feels a close bond with his caregiver, which is why he is considered a faithful and loyal companion.
-Nevertheless, he is independent and never behaves submissively.
-With strangers he is rather reserved and distant.
+The Tibetan Spaniel is lively, friendly and self-confident.
+It is very attached to its owner and is therefore considered a faithful and loyal companion.
+Nevertheless, it is independent and never behaves submissively.
+He is rather reserved and distant towards strangers.

-He likes to make himself comfortable on the lap and loves to be stroked.
-This could be due to the fact that Tibetan Spaniels often sat on the laps of monks while they meditated.
+He likes to lie on your lap and loves to be stroked.
+This could be due to the fact that the Tibetan Spaniel often sat on the laps of monks while they meditated.

 The Tibetan Spaniel is a very family-friendly dog.
-He likes children and needs a lot of activity.
+It loves children and needs lots of activity.
 In general, the breed is very easy to care for and sociable.
-So it is very suitable for beginners.
+It is therefore also very suitable for beginners.

 Coat care: